by Invarians: Roadmap Q3-Q4 2026

 A North Star is the fixed reference point navigators use.
 ANS is the fixed reference point agents use: per-chain nominal thresholds, versioned, verifiable: embedded into the Chainlink DON.

-This page documents the calibration parameters Invarians uses today and the architecture planned for Q3-Q4 2026.
+This page documents the calibration parameters Invarians uses today (API v2.0 live since 2026-04-30, three primitives: Attestation + Regime + Drift Signal) and the architecture planned for Q3-Q4 2026.

 When the Invarians algorithm runs inside Chainlink Functions, each DON node embeds these parameters directly.
 ANS is the public registry that makes every deployed version traceable: what thresholds were used, on what data, and when they were last updated.